 Yes, butternut squash is completely safe for dogs to eat.
 More than that, it’s incredibly healthy for them.

 Also, you should avoid feeding your pup the peel or seeds, as these are extremely hard for them to digest.
-They can also cause blockages if consumed in sufficient quantities.

 Does Butternut Squash Have Any Health Benefits for Dogs?